And Then We Danced: Plot

-Merab (Levan Gelbakhiani) is a young and dedicated Georgian dancer training at the National Georgian Ensemble with his partner and pseudo-girlfriend, Mary (Ana Javakhishvili), and his delinquent brother, David (Giorgi Tsereteli).
-His position is threatened when Irakli (Bachi Valishvili), a new dancer, joins the group.
+Merab is a young and dedicated Georgian dancer training at the National Georgian Ensemble with his partner and pseudo-girlfriend, Mary, and his delinquent brother, David.
+His position is threatened when Irakli, a new dancer, joins the group.
 Though initially jealous, Merab forms a bond with Irakli as they compete for a spot in the ensemble.

-Merab’s father urges him to quit dancing and pursue an education, while his relationship with Irakli deepens.
+Merab's father urges him to quit dancing and pursue an education, while his relationship with Irakli deepens.
 The two share a secret romance, though Mary becomes suspicious.
 After several missed rehearsals, David shows up, only to be kicked out by Aleko due to his criminal behavior.
 Merab tries to help by getting him a job at the restaurant where he works, but David's actions lead to both of them being fired, straining their relationship further.

 Merab, still missing Irakli, meets a young male prostitute and has a night out at a gay bar, but is seen by fellow dancer Luka.
 Hungover, Merab injures his ankle during rehearsal the next day and is discouraged from auditioning.
 However, Merab insists on continuing the practice despite his injury.
-Luka continues to heckle him, while Mary warns him to be careful, fearing he might end up like the ensemble’s former dancer.
+Luka continues to heckle him, while Mary warns him to be careful, fearing he might end up like the ensemble's former dancer.

-At David’s wedding, Merab spots Irakli, who reveals he is leaving to marry a woman.
-At home, a heartbroken Merab is comforted by an injured David, who reveals he was hurt defending Merab’s honor from Luka and the other dancers.
+At David's wedding, Merab spots Irakli, who reveals he is leaving to marry a woman.
+At home, a heartbroken Merab is comforted by an injured David, who reveals he was hurt defending Merab's honor from Luka and the other dancers.
 Merab comes out to him, and David encourages him to leave Georgia to pursue his dreams.

 At the audition, Merab dances in his unorthodox style, impressing choreographer Aleko but offending the director, who storms out.
 Undeterred, Merab finishes his routine and bows before leaving.